brysonh/AnSegTest/README.md

 # Installation:
 The test script requires a valid installation of Python version 3.9 or greater.
-The test script also requires the following additional modules: pyglet version>=1.5.26 and <2.0.0, numpy, pydicom, scipy, and networkx.
+The test script also requires the following additional modules: pyglet, numpy, pydicom, scipy, and networkx.
 No additional installation is required.
 The requirements.txt file can be used with pip to install these modules.

 # Usage:
 The program can be run using the command `py testbench.py [PATH] [PROTOTYPE] [MODE] -i [INCLUDE] -e [EXCLUDE] -o [OUTPUT] -r`